0xCAFEDECAF/VanLiveConnect/README.md

 ## 🎈 Description <a name = "description"></a>

-This application creates a Wi-Fi access point to which you can connect with your smart phone.
+This application creates a Wi-Fi access point to which you can connect with your smartphone.
 It contains a captive portal so as soon as you are connected a message gets displayed on your phone to log in.
 If you tap the message, a browser opens, giving a live visual display of the data as read from the VAN bus.